|Elliott Sound Products||Scams & Ripoffs|

 There doesn't seem to be much that's easily found about this scam on the Net, but a search using your favourite search engine will almost certainly give you some results.
 There was a sit in France that showed an almost identical form, and had the same complaints that I do, but I can't find it any more.

-In addition, IP Australia has a warning about TMP/ IDRTM along with many others doing the same thing, and there are a few others if you know where to look.
+In addition, IP Australia has (or had) a warning about TMP/ IDRTM along with many others doing the same thing, and there are a few others if you know where to look.
 A search using Google finds a few, but you need to dig a little deeper to get much that's worthwhile.
+Also, see Trade Mark Fake Invoices for the latest scam along the same lines.

 The letter below arrived by post just a few days ago.
 My first reaction was "who are these people?" since I know I've never registered a domain name with them.
 A quick read of the letter told me everything I needed to know.
 Be very careful of this one, because legally, you may not have a leg to stand on.